Retirement rules for ambulance paramedics

 = 18% reduction

-This means that your pension payments will be reduced 18 per cent based on the age-plus-service rule.
+This means that your monthly pension payments will be reduced 18 per cent based on the age-plus-service rule.

 Leaving your job as a full-time ambulance paramedic